johnthagen/clion-cppcheck/README.md

 ### 1.2.0 - 2018-04-11

-Greatly improve plugin responsiveness to changes by using virtual files to interact with `cppcheck`.
+Greatly improve plugin responsiveness to changes by using virtual files to interact with Cppcheck.
 (Contribution by @fastasturtle)

 ### 1.1.0 - 2018-04-02